RubyDuDo/LiteGameServer/README.md

 - Run `./build_mac.sh` to build the project directly and copy the executable to `./GameServer/bin`.
   ⚠️ When launching the server by double-clicking, the working directory will be your home folder, and the config file will fail to load.
 So run it from the command line instead.

+- Run `./build_linux.sh` to build the project directly and copy the executable to `./GameServer/bin`.

 ## Dependencies